 Are you interested in learning more about service leadership opportunities your child can take part in at Concordia?
 Click here to read about current Concordia student service leadership projects and their impact on our community.

-For Mizel and Lavender, it is witnessing the culmination of our community’s combined efforts that not only reinforces the benefits of spiritual learning and service leadership that brings them the most pride.
+For Mizel and Lavender, it is witnessing the culmination of our community’s combined efforts that not only reinforces the benefits of values-based learning and service leadership that brings them the most pride.